nickj10/SBCSearchAlgorithms/README.md

 ## Description
 This is a proposed project from Knowledge Based Systems course from Universitat Ramon Llull - La Salle Barcelona.
-The com.sbc.search.Main objective of this project is to implement two of the search algorithms: A* and CSP.
-Given a map of roads of
-Spain, we will be able to find the shortest path from a given origin to a given destination.
+The main objective of this project is to implement two of the search algorithms: A* and CSP.
+Given a map of roads of Spain, we will be able to find the shortest path from a given origin to a given destination.